nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.

 * 1b.
-User specifies an optional company information that is empty (application status)
+User specifies an optional company information that is empty (application status).
     * 1b1.
 InternBuddy shows an error message.

       Use case resumes at step 1.